Vanessa Christie

 Training, qualifications & experience

-• I have completed a five year postgraduate academic and clinical training in psychotherapy and counselling and hold a Masters in psychotherapy and counselling (with Distinction) from Regent's University, London.
+• I have completed a five year postgraduate academic and clinical psychotherapy training at Regent's School of Psychotherapy and Psychology London, holding both a Masters degree (with Distinction) and a Postgraduate Certificate in Integrative Psychotherapy.

 Member organisations